chef/supermarket/docs-chef-io/content/supermarket/ctl_supermarket.md

 where `USER_NAME` represents the name of the user to be granted administrator privileges.

-## SPDX license update
+## spdx

-For a cookbook which has a license and is a known license according to SPDX listing the link to spdx-license details can be updated using this command.
-This link will be displayed on cookbook details page along with other information.
+The `spdx` subcommands are used to manage SPDX license information in cookbooks.
+Linked SPDX licenses appear on the cookbook information page.

+[The Software Package Data Exchange](https://spdx.dev/) (SPDX) is an open standard for software manifests, including components, licenses, copyrights, and security content.

+SPDX maintains a [License List](https://spdx.org/licenses/) of common licenses and exceptions used in open source development.
+Changes to the SPDX License List are not automatically reflected in your cookbooks. to To apply changes made by SPDX, rescan your cookbooks with the `spdx` subcommands.

 ### spdx-all

-The `spdx-all` command is used to make sure spdx license linking happens for all the cookbooks in system.
+The `spdx-all` command links the licenses known to SPDX for all cookbooks in your system.

 This subcommand has the following syntax: